basilmeer/carecloud-l1-coffee-shop-app/README.md

 ### Open APIs

-Since the point of the project is to create the structure and show that it works, I have opted to leave the APIs unprotected without any form of authentication, based on the task description, it is not mentioned.
-As it is not mentioned, I have concluded that it is not required.
+Since the point of the project is to create the structure and show that it works, I have opted to leave the APIs unprotected since based on the task description, it is not explicitly required.

 ## Oversights